 Public values in smart cities

-All over Europe, municipalities want to become ‘smart cities’, front-runners in the use of sensors, big data, algorithms and apps.
-Smart technologies offer opportunities for improving the quality of life in cities, for reducing their ecological footprint and for creating new urban commons.
+All over Europe, municipalities want to become ‘smart cities’, front-runners in the use of sensors, big data, algorithms, and apps.
+Smart technologies offer opportunities for improving the quality of life in cities, for reducing their ecological footprint, and for creating new urban commons.
 But they may also present threats to civil liberties and to social justice.
 The smart city should not be an end in itself.
 A smart city is only really smart if data collection and artificial intelligence are steered by values.
-How do we ensure that public values such as democracy, human dignity, privacy, equality and sustainability are put at the heart of smart cities?
+How do we ensure that public values such as democracy, human dignity, privacy, equality, and sustainability are put at the heart of smart cities?

-The event will be chaired by former Dutch Member of the European Parliament Judith Sargentini.
-It will feature Christoph Almering (director Euroregio), June Nods (vice-mayor Enschede), Kirsten Fiedler (policy advisor to Alexandra Geese in the European Parliament, winner Felipe Rodriguez Award 2018), Richard Wouters (Wetenschappelijk Bureau GroenLinks) and other speakers.
+The event will be chaired by Tom van den Nieuwenhuijzen (member of the Dutch parliament).
+It will feature Christoph Almering (director Euroregio), Gerdien Looman (coordinator Smart Enschede), Thomas Terstiege (project leader digitalisation Smart City Münster), Kirsten Fiedler (policy advisor to Alexandra Geese in the European Parliament, winner Felipe Rodriguez Award 2018), and Richard Wouters (Wetenschappelijk Bureau GroenLinks).

 Date & time

-Friday 5 June, 13:00 - 16:00
+Friday 5 June, 14:00 - 16:00 CEST

 Send an e-mail to Richard Wouters at Wetenschappelijk Bureau GroenLinks.

-The Charter for the Smart City is available in German, Dutch, English, French and Czech on the website of the Green European Foundation.
+The Charter for the Smart City is available in German, Dutch, English, French, and Czech on the website of the Green European Foundation.
 Click here to download.